ezisberta/be-nc-games/README.md

 # Final words

-Thanks for viewing my first software development project, I had great pleasure in making it and am overall satisfied with the end result, although I'm a strong believer that there's always room for improvement and I was very happy with the constant feedback we got from our tutors throughout the building of this app, so please don't hesitate in reaching out!
+Thanks for viewing my first software development project, done as part of the Northcoders bootcmap program.
+I had great pleasure in making it and am overall satisfied with the end result, although I'm a strong believer that there's always room for improvement and I was very happy with the constant feedback we got from our tutors throughout the building of this app, so please don't hesitate in reaching out!